-Ecodesign is a process in its own right that is included in Sagemcom's project management.
-Each phase of a project, from launch, to design, qualification and production start-up until operation, is subject to a series of tests that apply to the ecodesign of the product.
+Ecodesign is a process in its own right that is included in Sag launch, to design, qualification and production start-up until op of the product.

-or more than 10 years, Sagemcom has also been conducting internal analyses of life cycle, in line with the protocols in ISO 14044 and with the GHG protocol.
+emcom's project management.
+Each phase of a project, from peration, is subject to a series of tests that apply to the ecodesign or more than 10 years, Sagemcom has also been conducting internal analyses of life cycle, in line with the protocols in ISO 14044 and with the GHG protocol.
 Any analyses that have to be released outside the company are verified by an independent third party (i.e. Bureau Veritas) in order to guarantee that the results are accurate.
 These measurements allow us, and our customers, to direct our design options for our future product generations.